casoon/dragonfly-docs/docs/guide/container-system.md

 </div>
 ```

-## Customizing the Container System
+## Customizing the Container system

 The container system is based on CSS variables that can be easily customized: